 - Avoid using athletic facilities alone, especially after dark or during off-hours. - Use the "buddy system."
 Work out with a friend, and make arrangements to leave the gym together. - Confine your running and jogging to the daylight hours and to open, well-traveled areas.
-If you run or jog at night you must wear a reflective vest. - Avoid showering alone in the locker room. - In the women's locker room.... - If there is another female in the locker room, ask her to wait for you.
-If you are with a male companion, ask him to wait for you just outside the locker room. - o If you encounter an intruder in the women's locker room: - Call for help - o Keep out of the intruder's way, and do not attempt to prevent him from leaving. - o Formulate a description of the intruder in your mind. - o Notify the Campus Security Department by dialing x4911 on the campus phones. - o Report all incidents of voyeurism to Campus Security immediately.
+If you run or jog at night you must wear a reflective vest. - Avoid showering alone in the locker room. - In the women's locker room.... - o If there is another female in the locker room, ask her to wait for you.
+If you are with a male companion, ask him to wait for you just outside the locker room. - o If you encounter an intruder in the women's locker room: - Call for help - Keep out of the intruder's way, and do not attempt to prevent him from leaving. - Formulate a description of the intruder in your mind. - Notify Campus Security by dialing x4911 on the campus phones. - Report all incidents of voyeurism to Campus Security immediately.